JohnWu-Pro/labelled-switch/README.md

 # Labelled Switch

-A customzied HTML built-in checkbox that supports the labelled two-state toggling.
+A customized HTML built-in checkbox that supports the labelled two-state toggling.

 # Features
 + Have two states: ON or OFF, customized on top of the built-in `<input type="checkbox">`.